rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 Would you like the LXD server to be available over the network? (yes/no) [default=no]: yes
 ```

-This is necessary to snapshot the server, so answer "yes" here.
+This is necessary to snapshot the workstation.
+Answer "yes" here.

 ```
 Address to bind LXD to (not including port) [default=all]: